adrienbrunet/adrienbrunet.github.io/_posts/bug-free.md

 }
 ```

-If this is pretty straightforward, the fact that the bug lies on the line ` int mid = (low + high) / 2;` can be surprising at first.
+If this is pretty straightforward but the fact that the bug lies on the line ` int mid = (low + high) / 2;` can be surprising at first.
 If you want to read more on that, you can read this chapter in "_Beautiful Code_", jUnit is introduced and other implementations are discussed.

 Reading that, I realized that even something as obvious as the mean between two numbers can be a tricky thing to implement correctly.
 And don't even try to do that without test.